Missing the target? What you may not know about the complicated issue of gun control

 Police departments across the country are better equipped today as a result of the shootout, Burbank Police chief Scott LaChasse said.
 “We carry urban police rifles now,” he said.
 “We can deploy much differently because of that.
 You now have the firepower so you can take suspects down at a distance.”

-A 2014 Small Wars Journal article by two Los Angeles police officer discussing the militarization of police adds some additional perspective:
+A 2014 Small Wars Journal article by two Los Angeles police officers discussing the militarization of police adds some additional perspective:

 “Today’s police officer, indeed the post-911 police officer, has not only to be the Norman Rockwell notion of police officer, but a police officer who can adapt to irregular, well trained, very well armed, unconventional threats who are willing to bring about extreme violence, killing as many people as possible, and die in furtherance of their objective.